Boonsong's stream snake

-Boomsong's stream snake (Isanophis boonsongi), also known as Boomsong's keelback and Boonsong's stream snake, is a species of snake in the family Colubridae, subfamily Natricinae (keelbacks).
+Boonsong's stream snake (Isanophis boonsongi), also known as Boonsong's keelback and commonly misspelled as Boomsong, is a species of snake in the family Colubridae, subfamily Natricinae (keelbacks).
 It is monotypic in the genus Isanophis.
 The species is endemic to Thailand.

 Taxonomy

-Boomsong's stream snake is a rare snake only known from three specimens.
+Boonsong's stream snake is a rare snake only known from three specimens.
 It was originally described as Parahelicops boonsongi in 1958 on the basis of a single specimen and has since been argued by different authors to fall within either Parahelicops or Opisthotropis.
 Most recently, a 2015 study described a new genus, Isanophis, to accommodate this species on the basis of morphological differences in the teeth size, eye size and placement, pupil shape, keel shape, gross body morphology, and presence of a single prefrontal scale.

 Higher taxonomy of Isanophis is variable, with some authors recognizing Natricidae as its own family and others treating it as a subfamily (Natricinae) of the family Colubridae.